aalok05/aalok05.github.io/_posts/2025-09-13-building-modular-ai-agents.md

         )
         tools.append(tool)

-    # Create orchestrator agent with all capability tools
+    # Create orchestrator agent with all plugin agents as tools
     orchestrator = Agent(
         name="AI Assistant",
         instructions="""You are an intelligent assistant that can help with various tasks.